The affine Springer fiber-sheaf correspondence: Introduction

-The main tool we use is a novel construction of $\Z$-algebras related to Coulomb branches of $3d\ \cN=4$ theories.
-These (but not the $\Z$-algebras we construct) were defined by Braverman, Finkelberg, Nakajima \cite{BFN,BFN2} and further explored by Webster \cite{Webster}.
-This algebra is defined as the convolution algebra in the equivariant Borel-Moore homology of certain spaced related to the affine Grassmannian of $G$.
-This construction admits a natural quantization by considering additional equivariant parameters, and one can study both commutative and quantized versions.
-We use the machinery of Coulomb branches to achieve the following goals: \begin{itemize} \item We realize the full graded DAHA as the Coulomb branch algebra associated to the affine flag variety and construct its Dunkl-Cherednik embedding to $\hbar$-difference operators on the Lie algebra of the torus $T^\vee$. \item We give explicit formulas for the Coulomb branch $\Z$-algebra in difference presentation. \item We prove the shift isomorphisms for the spherical/anti-spherical subalgebras of the graded DAHA, in the difference-operator representation.
-This allows us to define the shift bimodules and $\Z$-algebras associated to graded DAHA in all types. \item In the commutative version, the Coulomb branch $\Z$-algebra is equivalent to a graded algebra which we identify explicitly.
-This allows us to define $\widetilde{\Comm}_{\check{G}}$ using $\Proj$ construction. \item Finally, we prove that a collection of affine Springer fibers $\{\Sp_{\gamma},\Sp_{t\gamma},\Sp_{t^2\gamma},\ldots\}$ yields a module over the Coulomb branch $\Z$-algebra.
-This is done similarly to ``BFN Springer theory" developed by Hilburn, Kamnitzer and Weekes \cite{HKW}, and Garner and the second author \cite{GK}. \end{itemize}
+In addition to the quantizations and the $\Z$-algebras, there are several other generalizations of the original construction, such as the line operators in \cite{DGGH} which for example allow for different partial affine flag varieties.
+We use the machinery of Coulomb branches to achieve the following goals: \begin{itemize} \item We realize the full graded DAHA as the Iwahori version of the Coulomb branch algebra associated to the adjoint representation and construct its Dunkl-Cherednik embedding to $\hbar$-difference operators on the Lie algebra of the torus $T^\vee$ (Theorem \ref{thm:iwahoricoulombisdaha}). \item We give explicit formulas for the Coulomb branch $\Z$-algebra in difference presentation (Theorem \ref{thm:gr of bruhat}, Proposition \ref{prop:noncomm localization for any group}). \item We prove the shift isomorphisms for the spherical/anti-spherical subalgebras of the graded DAHA, in the difference-operator representation (Theorem \ref{thm:shiftiso}).
+This allows us to define the shift bimodules and $\Z$-algebras associated to graded DAHA for arbitrary $G$. \item In the commutative version, the Coulomb branch $\Z$-algebra is equivalent to a graded algebra which we identify explicitly (Theorem \ref{thm: coulomb is symbolic}).
+This allows us to define $\widetilde{\Comm}_{G^{\vee}}$ using the $\Proj$ construction. \item Finally, we prove that a collection of affine Springer fibers $\{\Sp_{\gamma},\Sp_{t\gamma},\Sp_{t^2\gamma},\ldots\}$ yields a module over the Coulomb branch $\Z$-algebra (Corollary \ref{cor:springer modules}).
+This is done using a variant of the Springer theory developed by Hilburn, Kamnitzer and Weekes \cite{HKW}, and Garner and the second author \cite{GK}. \end{itemize}

 We give a more detailed outline of the results and arguments in Section \ref{sec:outline}.
-We also comment on various conjectures and connections to physics of ``3d Mirror Symmetry" and link homology (for $G=GL_n$).
+We also comment on various conjectures and connections to physics of ``3d Mirror Symmetry" and link homology (for $G=\GL_n$).